JanssenProject/jans/docs/admin/auth-server/openid-features/logout/README.md

 Although Jans Auth Server has a `session_id` for each person who has authenticated, applications generally have their *own* sessions.
-Upon logout from an OpenID Provider, ideally all RPs are notified, so they can also their local sessions.
+Upon logout from an OpenID Provider, ideally all RPs are notified, so they can also remove their local sessions.
 The OpenID solution to implement logout is currently described in the [OpenID Connect Front Channel Logout specification](http://openid.net/specs/openid-connect-frontchannel-1_0.html).

 In practice, here's how it works:

+- From the user-agent when the end-user initiates logout, the Janssen Server `end_session` endpoint is called.
-- Jans Auth Server `end_session` endpoint returns an HTML page, which contains an iFrame for each application to which the user has authenticated.
+- `end_session` endpoint returns an HTML page, which contains an iFrame for each application to which the user has authenticated.
 - The iFrame contains a link to each application's respective logout URL.
 - The special HTML page should be loaded in the background and not displayed to the user.
 - The iFrame URLs should be loaded by the browser.
 - Now, upon logout, the user is calling the logout page of each application, the local cookies are cleared, and the user is signed out of all applications.

 ### Configuration Properties

+A client can use configuration values of `Front Channel Logout URI` to specifity URI to be used by Janssen Server to render in the iFrame at the time of logout.
+Client can also specify if Janssen Server should send session information (issuer and session ID) as query parameters along with logout URI using `Frong channel logout session required`.
+These configuration values can be updated using TUI as shown [here](#client-configuration)

+At Janssen Server level, property value `frontChannelLogoutSessionSupported` can be used to enable or disable support for front channel logout as show [here](#janssen-server-configuration-properties).

 ## Back-Channel Logout